Penang Airbnb Ban: What Travellers Should Know

 According to the rules, guests can stay for a maximum duration of three days per booking in the approved rental.
 The usage of the rental unit has also been limited to 180 days per year.

-A fine of RM 200 (USD 43) has also been imposed for violation of the new regulations.
+A fine of SGD 58 (USD 43) has also been imposed for violation of the new regulations.

 Ban originally announced in May